WALLACE™ is a design, artistic direction and food styling office

 We “feed” the lens of directors, screenwriters and art directors.

-WALLACE™ restores meaning to these brands through a thoughtful visual and culinary strategy and a carefully crafted objective.
+WALLACE™ restores meaning to these brands through a carefully crafted visual and culinary strategy and a well-defined target audience.

-We bring a modern vision to life through sophisticated, authentic food styling that appeals to today’s and tomorrow’s consumers.
+We bring a modern vision to life through sophisticated and authentic food styling that captivates consumers today and tomorrow.

-Our mojo: sublimate a heritage, modernise an image and reconnect a brand with its audience.
+Our Mojo: Enhancing heritage, modernizing image, reconnecting a brand with its audience.

 PRE-PRODUCTION